zkamvar/workbench-mdf-shell-novice/episodes/02-filedir.md

 ~~~
 {: .output}

-Most of the operating system gives color output for the `ls` command.
+Most operating systems give color output for the `ls` command.
 Directories,
-files, executables can be easiliy differentiable based on their color.
+files, executables can be easiliy differentiated based on their color.
 In case
-your are getting color output for `ls` command then add a flaf `-F` to `ls`.
+your are not getting color output for the `ls` command then add a flag `-F` to `ls`.
 This will
-add a trailing at the end of the output names:
+add a trailing forward-slash at the end of the output names:
 - a trailing `/` indicates that this is a directory
 - `@` indicates a link
 - `*` indicates an executable